CS196Illinois/lecture-notes-sp19/more-flask.md

 ![Postman GET](https://github.com/CS196Illinois/lecture-note-images/blob/master/PostmanGET.png)

 In these examples, we only focus on the `args` and `method` fields of a request object, but there are also many other fields avaiable to us.
 In additional to a request object, there are also response objects which can be retrieved after performing a command.
-The response object can be to check the status of a request in addition to any response message the server may return.
-When using Postman, the `body` field of the response object is printed.
-This `body` field is whatever is being returned by your python method.
+When you are using Postman, you can easily view the response at the bottom of your screen.
 You can learn more about requests and responses [here](https://flask-restless.readthedocs.io/en/latest/requestformat.html).

 Hopefully this has provided you with a brief overview of how JSON can be used in conjunction with Flask